 You can find more information under the following Link:

-Personal assistants may take on the following tasks:
+Caregivers may perform the following tasks:

 You can also find a lot of information on the general conditions at: